 His work bridges theory-driven sociology and computational modeling, with a focus on translating complex data into meaningful insights for research, policy, and applied decision-making.

-Caine Meyers is a research scientist and co-founder specializing in research design, program evaluation, and applied data analysis.
-He is currently completing a Master of Science in Research Psychology at the University of Akureyri (expected 2026), where his graduate research examines gender differences in prevalence, recognition, and underdiagnosis of neurodevelopmental conditions—including ADHD, autism spectrum disorder, dyslexia, and dyscalculia—within Icelandic higher education.
+Caine Meyers is an applied research scientist and co-founder specializing in research design, program evaluation, and applied data analysis.
+He holds graduate training in Research Psychology from the University of Akureyri and in Epidemiology from the University of Iceland and the London School of Hygiene and Tropical Medicine.
+His graduate research examines gender differences in the prevalence, recognition, and underdiagnosis of neurodevelopmental conditions—including ADHD, autism spectrum disorder, dyslexia, and dyscalculia—within Icelandic higher education.

-Caine has led and contributed to international research and evaluation projects focused on adolescent health, education, and community-based substance use prevention.
+Caine has led and contributed to international research and evaluation projects focused on adolescent health and community-based substance use prevention.
 His work spans survey design, large-scale data collection, quantitative modeling, and stakeholder-focused reporting for academic, governmental, and community partners.